react-native-integrate/integrate/website/docs/guides/task-types/ios-tasks/app_delegate.md

 ---
 sidebar_position: 1
-title: AppDelegate.mm
+title: AppDelegate
 ---

 # App Delegate Task Configuration (`app_delegate`)

-_Modify AppDelegate.mm file_
+_Modify AppDelegate file_

-The `app_delegate` task is used to modify the AppDelegate.mm file in an iOS project.
-This task allows you to insert code, import statements, or comments into specific methods within the AppDelegate.mm file.
+The `app_delegate` task is used to modify the AppDelegate.mm or AppDelegate.swift file in an iOS project.
+This task allows you to insert code, import statements, or comments into specific methods within the AppDelegate file.
 The modifications can be made before or after a specified point in the method.
 This task is particularly useful for integrating third-party libraries or SDKs that require changes to the AppDelegate file.

 ## Task Properties